START HERE

 Provides safe shelter and transitional living services to battered women and their dependent children.

-Founded in 1922, TWSH is the first domestic violence shelter in St. Louis.
-It is also the largest in St. Louis.
+Founded in 1922, The Women's Safe House is the first domestic violence shelter in St. Louis.
+It is also the largest.

 YWCA WOMEN'S RESOURCE CENTERS